eachristgr/Computer-Architecture/Lab01/README.md

 - In line 21 the memory addresses start from 0 and ends in 2147483648.
 A range that corresponds to 2GB of memory.
 - In line 58 we can see that the CPU clock ticks every 250 ticks of the system, so the CPU frequency is 4GHz.
 - In line 65 the CPU type is MinorCPU.
-- In line 116 the numThreads=1 defines the use of just one core for the execution.
+- In line 116 the numThreads = 1 defines the use of just one core for the execution.
 - In line 183 and 222 we can see that the dcache size is 32768 bytes.
 - In line 260 we can see the range of the walker cache.
 - In line 911 the range of icache is mentioned.